siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 These possibilities are:

-+ The computer (the mainboard) has a UEFI.
-+ UEFI shall be used to boot the GPT medium.
++ The computer (the mainboard) has a UEFI and UEFI shall be used to boot the GPT medium.

-**or**
+or

 + The computer (mainboard) has **no** UEFI but a BIOS.
+The BIOS should boot the GPT medium.
 (All mainboards before 2009 do not have UEFI.)
-+ The BIOS shall be used to boot the GPT medium.

 **Booting with UEFI**

-If UEFI is to be used for booting, a **FAT** formatted **EFI System** partition (type "*ef00*" ) must be created as the first partition.
-The first partition contains the boot loader(s).
+If UEFI is to be used for booting, an *"EFI System"* partition (type "ef00" ) formatted with FAT32 must be created as the first partition and mounted under`/boot/efi`.
+This partition contains the boot loader(s).
-During the installation of siduction, any choices made by install-gui as to where to install the boot loader are ignored if the aforementioned partition exist.
-The siduction boot loader is stored in the *EFI system* partition at `/efi/siduction`.
-The EFI system partition is also mounted as `/boot/efi` as long as the option `mount other partitions` is selected.
-The mount of the *EFI system* partition does not need to be specified in the installer.
+The boot loader of siduction is stored in the directory `/boot/efi/EFI/siduction/`.

 **Booting with BIOS**

-If the system does not have UEFI, the first thing to do is to create a **BIOS boot** partition.
-This replaces the sector of an MBR-partitioned disk that is between the partitioning table and the first partition.
-Grub is written directly onto it.
+If the system does not have a UEFI, the first partition must be a *"BIOS boot"* partition (type "ef02" ).
+Grub is written directly to this partition.
+It replaces the sector of an MBR-partitioned disk that is located between the partitioning table and the first partition.
 The partition should have the size of 200MB.
-(The reason for this size instead of the conventional 32MB is to have a sufficiently large partition available in case of a switch to UEFI.)
+The reason for this size instead of the conventional 32MB is to have a sufficiently large partition available in case of a switch to UEFI.

 ### Advanced commands of gdisk